DaymudeLab/assembly-theory-JOSS/paper.md

 These molecules' MA range from 5&ndash;15.
 - `coconut_200`: 200 natural products sampled from the COCONUT database [@Sorokina2021-coconutonline].
 Natural products (or secondary metabolites) are a rich source of evolved chemical complexity, often exhibiting drug-like properties.
-We selected XX ...
-[Get info from Olivia]
 Subsets of this database were used to benchmark recent algorithmic progress in [@Seet2024-rapidcomputation].
+Our sample includes XX randomly sampled molecules for each number of heavy atoms from 15&ndash;25.
-These molecules' assembly indices range from XX&ndash;XX.
+These molecules' MA range from XX&ndash;XX.

 We curated these reference datasets for their structural diversity and approachable runtime on commodity hardware.
 Larger, more demanding datasets can be easily added as needed.